I'm interested in paddling. How do I get started?

 I have a large group.
 Can I request a private rec paddle?

 Yes!
-If you'd like to request a private rec paddle for a group, please email firstname.lastname@example.org to coordinate.
+If you'd like to request a private rec paddle for a group, please email email@example.com to coordinate.
 While our regularly scheduled rec paddles are free for two sessions, private outings require more coordination and extra support from our members.
 We kindly ask for a donation of $25 per paddler for a private group.
+Our club is most able to accommodate private requests during our off-season (September - March) and our support will depend on the availability and time of our club members.